rehmatworks/serverpilot-letsencrypt/README.md

 ## Getting Started

-Remove the very old script if you are still using it:
+First of all, sign in as root user (or with sudo privileges).
+Now remove the very old script if you are still using it:

 ```bash
 rm /usr/local/bin/rwssl
 ```

-Sign in as root user (or with sudo privileges) and install some needed packages:
+And then install some needed packages:

 ```bash
 apt-get update  && \